Patient Account Services, Healthcare Financial Assistance Program

 - Patients who live in the community served by a Western Reserve Hospital (Summit, Portage, and Medina counties) will be offered healthcare financial assistance.
 For those patients living outside of the geographic area, extenuating circumstances must be documented and approved by the PFS Manager.

-- For patients who have self-pay balances after insurance, balances attributed to the patients’ deductible will require payment based on a sliding scale given their current household income (See Attachment C).
+- For patients who have self-pay balances after insurance, payment will be required based on a sliding scale given their current household income (see Attachment C).

 - Upon receipt of the signed application, the information will be reviewed, income verified, and an eligibility determination will be made.